-Anyone is welcome to drop in and visit our workshop on Thursdays!
+Anyone is welcome to drop in and visit our workshop on Thursdays between 2 and 6pm!
 We have an inclusive environment, where all members of the community have proven to fit in and make themselves an asset to the project.
 If there's anything we can't turn into a bike to ride or sell, we can use our collective creativity to create beautiful upcycled art, from belts to lights!

 What can you get ?
 You can join in and Earn A Bike, you can buy an affordable reconditioned bike, you can make and share all sorts of cool recycled art and stuff.
 All while meeting some exciting new people who think bikes are the bizz!

 ‘’We have such an awesome mix of people of all ages, from all backgrounds joining us daily at the workshop, it has proven to really bring people together’’ - Alfie Stephens, Project Founder

-These are the guys who really make the project tick!
+These are the guys who have make the project tick over the years!
 Some ride bikes, some mend bikes, some do mentoring, some build chandeliers, but they have all given more to the project than they've taken and without them it wouldn't be the same!
 Click on their pictures to read their stories!

 where did it all begin ?